Sina247/Monkey-Madness-NFT-Collection/README.md

 - 🐒 **Unique NFT Display** : Explore a variety of custom-designed monkey NFTs.
 - ✨ **Playful animations** : Each NFT is presented with engaging visual effects.
 - 📱 **Responsive layout** : Smooth experience on all devices and screen sizes.
-- 🌐 **Built with HTML, CSS, JavaScript** : Lightweight and efficient codebase.
+- 🌐 **Built with HTML & CSS** : Lightweight and efficient codebase.
 - 🎨 **Creative design** : Colorful and jungle-inspired aesthetic for visual delight.
 - 🧩 **Easily extendable** : Add new NFTs or connect with smart contracts easily.